tomjoht/tomjoht.github.io/_posts/2018/9/2018-10-03-providing-value-as-generalists-in-specialist-contexts-part-2.md

 <figure><img src="/images/generalist_specialist_developers_writing.svg" /><figcaption>More developers are assisting with documentation because the content is so technical, they're often the only ones who understand it at the level necessary.</figcaption></figure>

+## Write the Docs as Evidence that Developer Docs Is Growing

-As evidence, just look at the emergence and growth of the [Write the Docs](http://www.writethedocs.org/) groups.
+As evidence that the developer domain is flourishing with engineering writers, just look at the emergence and growth of the [Write the Docs](http://www.writethedocs.org/) groups.
 This group started out, in part, as engineers who write docs looking to connect and help other engineers writing docs.
 And this group has taken off in tremendous ways over the past few years.

 <figure><a href="http://www.writethedocs.org/"><img src="/images/writethedocshomepage.png"/></a><figcaption>Write the Docs was founded mainly by developers who were writing documentation and wanted more community</figcaption></figure>